microsoft/onnxruntime/docs/PyOp.md

         r1, r2 = H + N, N + E
         return r1, r2
 ```
 Finally, copy mymodule.py into one of the Python sys path, and do referencing with onnxruntime.

-## PYTHONHOME
-On windows, please set PYTHONHOME before inferencing.
-It should point to the path where python is installed.
-For example:
-C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda
+On windows, please set PYTHONHOME beforehand.
+It points to path where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.

 ## Supported Data Types
-TensorProto.BOOL,
+* TensorProto.BOOL,
-TensorProto.UINT8,
+* TensorProto.UINT8,
-TensorProto.UINT16,
+* TensorProto.UINT16,
-TensorProto.UINT32,
+* TensorProto.UINT32,
-TensorProto.INT16,
+* TensorProto.INT16,
-TensorProto.INT32,
+* TensorProto.INT32,
-TensorProto.FLOAT,
+* TensorProto.FLOAT,
-TensorProto.DOUBLE
+* TensorProto.DOUBLE

 ## Limitations
-1. Currently, Python operator is only published via source, developers need to compile onnxruntime with "-enable_language_interop_ops" to consume the functionality.
-When compile complete, override existing onnxruntime binary with the latest one from build.
-Also, depends on the os, please copy onnxruntime_pywrapper.dll/libonnxruntime_pywrapper.so/libonnxruntime_pywrapper.dylib to the path where onnxruntime binary file is placed.
-2. On Windows, please go with "-config RelWithDebInfo" if you need binary with debug information, "-config Debug" has known issues.
+* On Windows,  "-config Debug" has known issues, so please compile with "-config RelWithDebInfo" if need debug information;
-3. Please specify a unique domain for each Python operator referred in the graph;
+* Please specify a unique domain for each Python operator referred in the graph;
-4. Due to restrictions imposed by python C API, multi-threading is disabled, meaning multiple Python operators have to run sequentially.
+* Due to restrictions imposed by python C API, multi-threading is disabled, meaning multiple Python operators will run sequentially.

-## Pitfalls
-1. In python module, developers are free to import any installed python packages for all kinds of purposes, this may introduce security issues, please go with caution;
-2. Python modules are called via Python C API, the inferencing may be significantly less performant when any such operator is included in the graph;
-3. Missing of PYTHONHOME may cause undefined results.

-## Tests
-In progress